-Grooming services usually include bathing, conditioning, drying your pet, remove any small tangles, trimming nails and giving your pet a basic health check.
+Our grooming services usually include bathing, conditioning, drying your pet, removing any small tangles, trimming nails and giving your pet a basic health check.

 In-between professional grooms, you will need to maintain your pet’s coat by brushing and combing on a weekly basis.

-You may see fleas in your pets coat or what looks like black grit (flea dirt).
-Can usually be found around the base of the tail or on the tummy.
+You may see fleas in your pet’s coat or what looks like black grit (flea dirt).
+It can usually be found around the base of the tail or on the tummy.

 Fleas can be picked up in the garden, on a walk or in the park, as well as from other pets.

 You will need to use a flea repellent to avoid your pet attracting fleas.
-Spot on treatments, flea collars, sprays, shampoos and powders will kill and repel fleas.
+Flea treatments, flea collars, sprays, shampoos, and powders will kill and repel fleas.

-You can purchase flea treatments at your vets or in your pet shop or pharmacy
+You can purchase flea treatments at your vet’s office, in your pet shop, or pharmacy.

 Ticks can be seen easily in your pet’s coat.
 They look like small spider-like, egg shaped creepy crawlies.
 They can attach anywhere on your pet’s skin.

 Ticks are usually picked up in woodland, grassland or in your garden.